 I want to make science an interesting topic of discussion with your friends, your colleagues, your elected officials.
 I think everyone can be a scientist and share knowledge for a socially inclusive and responsible future.
 Won’t you join me?

-(Check out some more of my whimsical designs for purchase on my Zazzle shop. )
+(Check out more of my whimsical designs in my Change2Neutral collection.)